10 Key Players to Watch in 2022 WNBA Playoffs

-10 key players to watch in 2022 WNBA playoffs originally appeared on NBC Sports Washington
+10 key players to watch in 2022 WNBA playoffs originally appeared on NBC Sports Chicago

 The chase for the WNBA title is on.